KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 -Introduction to Code Wars.
 Watched some videos about breaking code wars tasks down and completed a few challenges/ katas.
 Reached 7 Kyu level.

+### Day 8

+Every week we are paired with a new partner, so we spend a little bit of time breaking the ice and getting to know each others working/communication styles before cracking on with the day.

+A very intense day, covered a LOT.
+Didn't have time to finish everything.
+- had a nice talk with some ex-bootcampers this morning.
+They weree sharing their experience, tips and advice with us.
+- Introduction to the DOM
+- practised selecting anf manipulating elements
+- lots of practice with event Listeners and Event Handlers.
+-

+### Day 9

+- Before class I reviewed and finished tasks from yesterday and feel more confident with the material.
+- Introduction to asynchronous functions, promises and Fetch requests.
+- we used Fetch to retrieve data from a kanye west quote api and then displayed the quotes on a webpage.
+We were then able to implement an event which added the quotes to a list on the browser. ---edit this. clunky

+### Day 10

 ### week 2 reflections

 -trial by fire